 Renewing or replacing a permanent disabled person parking permit:

 The permanent disabled person parking permit must be renewed every four years before the permit holder’s birthday.
 Customers issued a permanent disabled person parking permit, will receive a renewal notice prior to the permit expiring.

 An individual renewing or replacing their disabled person parking permit must provide form HSMV 83039, Application For Disabled Person Parking Permit, completed and signed by a certifying authority (see below for a list of approved certifiying authorities).
-The certifying authority must sign within 12 months prior to submitting the the application.
+The certifying authority must sign within 12 months prior to submitting the application.

 Certifying medical authorities include:

 - A physician licensed under Chapter 458, Chapter 459 or Chapter 460;